Campfire Circle

 About Campfire Circle:

 Campfire Circle is a 2-star rated charity with Low demonstrated impact.
-The charity has an average results reporting grade, and its overhead costs fall just outside Charity Intelligence's reasonable range.
-Before you give, read Charity Intelligence's report.
+The charity has an average results reporting grade, and its overhead costs fall outside Charity Intelligence's reasonable range.
+It is financially transparent.
+With its current reserves, the charity can cover six months of annual program costs.

-Founded in 1983, Campfire Circle provides camp experiences for children with cancer, offering opportunities for personal growth through its activities.
-Effective January 2022, Camp Oochigeas and Camp Trillium finalized its merger, now operating under Campfire Circle.
+Founded in 1983, Campfire Circle provides camp experiences for children with cancer.
+Effective January 2022, Camp Oochigeas and Camp Trillium finalized their merger, now operating under Campfire Circle.
 Its camp programs cater to children in active treatment and remission, as well as family members of children with cancer.
-Campfire Circle is based in Toronto and runs three overnight camp locations.
-Although 85% of children survive cancer, Campfire Circle reports that two-thirds of children are affected by disability or adverse mental health following cancer treatment.
+Campfire Circle currently runs two overnight camp locations and has another location in downtown Toronto.
+It also has a campsite in Prince Edward County that is currently closed.

 Campfire Circle runs two main programs: Overnight Camp and In-City programs.

-In-City programs were 54% of program spending in F2021.
+In-City programs were 29% of program spending in F2023.
 These include in-hospital programs and community programs.
 Campfire Circle runs year-round, interactive activities for children staying at six pediatric care centres in Ontario.
-In F2020, Campfire Circle reports that it conducted 4,200 one-on-one hospital experiences for children.
+In F2023, Campfire Circle reports that it conducted 10,256 hospital experiences with children.
+These include either a bedside visit or a group activity.
 Campfire Circle also runs community and family programs, such as day camps and weekend activities.
 Many of Campfire Circle's year-round programs serve children who are too sick to attend overnight camp.
-In F2021, the charity reports that it ran 35 camp-themed days in hospitals.
+In F2023, the charity reports that it facilitated 2,356 community program experiences.

 My anchor